HITsz-TMG/SKURG/README.md

 The output results, including generated answers and predicted evidence, for both MultimodalQA and WebQA validation sets can be downloaded from the [Google Drive](https://drive.google.com/drive/folders/15hwQNY3O4yeSJFvDT8CrxihdIpX6EQlf?usp=sharing).
+You can also find the our models for both datasets in this link.
 Please note that the results in the paper may not identically correspond to the results in the provided links above, as multiple models were trained, and we used the average score to present the qualitative results in the paper.